Do you want your ad here?

 For the impatient go to Panama4Newbies on GitHub.

-In Part 1 of this series, I will give you an overview of the requirements and later go through some exercises as a primer to call C functions.
+In Part 1 of this series, I will give you an overview of the requirements and later go through some exercises as a primer to create memory outside of Java's heap and call into native C functions.

 What is Project Panama?

-Project Panama is a new way for the Java programming language to access native libraries that are written in native languages like C, C++, and Fortran (currently supports C).
-While my description might be an oversimplification, this project has been in the making for quite some time (4-8 years) and continues to have great success!
+Project Panama is a new way for the Java programming language to access native libraries that are written in native languages like C, C++, Objective-C/C++, Swift, Rust and Python (currently supports the C ABI).
+While my description might be an oversimplification, Project Panama has been in the making for quite some time (11+ years) and continues to have great success!
 Kudos and a huge shout out to the OpenJDK community at large!

 Project Panama is an umbrella project that comprises many JEPs (Java Enhancement Proposal) as shown below: